Bishop, California

-Bishop (formerly Bishop Creek) is a city in California, United States.
-It is the largest populated place and only incorporated city in Inyo County.
-Bishop is located near the northern end of the Owens Valley, at an elevation of 4150 ft.
-The city was named after Bishop Creek, flowing out of the Sierra Nevada; the creek was named after Samuel Addison Bishop, a settler in the Owens Valley.
+Bishop (formerly Bishop Creek) is the only incorporated city in Inyo County, California, United States.
+It is located near the northern end of the Owens Valley within the Mojave Desert, at an elevation of 4150 ft.
+The city was named after Bishop Creek, flowing out of the Sierra Nevada range; the creek was named after Samuel Addison Bishop, a settler in the Owens Valley.
 Bishop is a commercial and residential center, while many vacation destinations and tourist attractions in the Sierra Nevada are located nearby.
+The city covers approximately 1.9 sqmi, making it the county's largest community by population and land area.

-The population of the city was 3,879 at the 2010 Census, up from 3,575 at the 2000 Census.
-The population of the built-up zone containing Bishop is much larger; more than 14,500 people live in a compact area that includes Bishop, West Bishop, Dixon Lane-Meadow Creek, and the Bishop Paiute Reservation.
+The population of the city was 3,819 at the 2020 census, down from 3,879 at the 2010 census.
+The population of the built-up zone containing Bishop is much larger; more than 14,500 people live in a compact area which includes Bishop, West Bishop, Dixon Lane-Meadow Creek, and the Bishop Paiute Reservation.
 It is by far the largest settlement in Inyo County.

-A number of western films were shot in Bishop, including movies starring John Wayne, Charlton Heston and Joel McCrea.
+A number of western films were shot in Bishop, including movies starring John Wayne, Charlton Heston, and Joel McCrea.

 History

 The Bishop Creek post office operated from 1870 to 1889 and from 1935 to 1938.
 The first Bishop post office opened in 1889.

-In order to support the growth aspirations of the City of Los Angeles, water was diverted from the Owens River into the Los Angeles Aqueduct in 1913.
+In order to support the growth aspirations of Los Angeles, water was diverted from the Owens River into the Los Angeles Aqueduct in 1913.
 From the 1910s to 1930s, the Los Angeles Department of Water and Power purchased much of the valley for water rights and control.
-The result was substantial change to the Owens Valley culture and environment.
-The economy of Bishop suffered when farmers sold their land.
+The result was a substantial change to the Owens Valley culture and environment.
+The economy of Bishop suffered when farmers, ranchers and land owners sold much of their property.
 Jack Foley, a Bishop resident and sound effects specialist, mitigated the economic loss by persuading several Los Angeles studio bosses that the town of Bishop would be ideal as a location to shoot westerns.